qmackay/paleochrono/README.md

 ```
 cd path-to-palechrono
-run paleochron.py exp_directory
+run paleochron.py exp_directory/
 ```

 where `path-to-paleochrono` is the directory containing IceChrono and `exp_directory` is the name of your experiment directory.
-The `AICC2012-Hulu-VLR` experiment directory is provided for you convenience.
+The `AICC2012-Hulu` experiment directory is provided for you convenience.
-It is an AICC2012 + Hulu experiment, albeit whith a Very Low Resolution.
+It is an AICC2012 + Hulu experiment.
-It takes about 5 mn to run on a recent computer.
+It takes <1 mn to run on a recent computer.

 What are the outputs of a run: